Frequently Asked Questions

 a) Limited risk – to the amount invested, even in case of a major disaster or law suit.

-b) Clear delineation of responsibility – one party is the general partner which does all the work with a clearly defined fee structure and compensation – usually a combination of (hopefully very small) fixed fees and variable, profit oriented share of profits (40% in our case, up to doubling your money, after you have received all of your original investment).
+b) Clear delineation of responsibility – one party is the general partner which does all the work with a clearly defined fee structure and compensation – usually a combination of (hopefully very small) fixed fees and variable, profit oriented share of profits (30% in our case, over an annual 12% hurdle rate).

 c) Allocation of 100% of losses for potential tax savings (usually in early years due to startup costs).

-d) Clearly defined time line (up to 5 to 7 years in our case) with early exit options.
+d) Clearly defined time line (up to 2.5 to 3 years in our case) with no early exit options.

 e) Possibility to sell units to later partners at annually set prices (usually higher).